Ian Cheng: Early life and education

-Cheng was born in Los Angeles, CA, in 1984.
+Cheng was born in Los Angeles, California, in 1984.
 Cheng attended Van Nuys High School.
 Cheng graduated from University of California, Berkeley in 2006 with a dual degree in cognitive science and art practice.
 Cheng worked at Industrial Light & Magic, George Lucas's visual effects company.
 Cheng attended Columbia University, where he earned his MFA in 2009.
 Cheng worked in the studio of artist Pierre Huyghe from 2010 to 2012 and also worked as co-director at Paul Chan's independent New York based publishing company, Badlands Unlimited, founded in 2010.

 Work

 Cheng popularized the use of simulation as a medium available to artistic practice, capable of composing together both man-made and algorithmically generated content that together produce emergent behavior over an infinite duration.
 Cheng's work highlights the capacity of simulation to express the unpredictable dynamic between order and chaos in a complex system.
 Cheng coined the term “live simulation” as a subset of simulation that is presented in public in real-time without regard for an optimal outcome or pre-defined fitness criteria.
 Since 2013, Cheng has produced a series of simulations exploring an AI-based agent's capacity to deal with an ever-changing environment.

 From 2015 to 2017, Cheng developed Emissaries, a trilogy of episodic live simulations that “explore the history of cognitive evolution, past and future.”
 Unlike previous simulations, Emissaries introduced a narrative agent, the emissary, whose motivation to enact a story was set into conflict with the open-ended chaos of the simulation.
 Cheng describes the archetype of the emissary as one who "is caught between unravelling old realities and emerging weird one," an embodied way to explore the relationship between meaning and meaninglessness.
 Cheng drew inspiration from the narrative nature of consciousness described by Julian Jaynes in The Origin of Consciousness in the Breakdown of the Bicameral Mind.

 At Serpentine Galleries in 2018, Cheng premiered BOB (Bag of Beliefs), an AI-based creature whose personality, body, and life script evolve across exhibitions in what Cheng calls “art with a nervous system.”

 BOB premiered in the United States in 2019 at Gladstone Gallery.
 BOB features a unique model of AI that combines an inductive engine for the learning of rule-based beliefs from sensory experiences with a motivational framework composed of mini-personalities called "demons".
-Each demon competes for control of BOB's body in a "congress of demons", and each utilizes the inductive engine to achieve its motivations while minimizing surprise.
-Viewers were invited to send their own stream of stimuli to BOB through BOB Shrine, an iOS app.
+Each demon competes for control of BOB's body in a "congress of demons", and each utilizes the inductive engine to identify affordances in the environment relevant to its motivations.
+Viewers were invited to send their own stream of stimulating offerings to BOB through BOB Shrine, a mobile app.
+Viewers could attach a "parental caption" to each offering, thereby forcing a correction to BOB's beliefs.